screwyprof/form3api/README.md

 The tests must be run on every commit.
 Apart from that I would love to run linters as well.
 If it was an application I would also run the actual building process, but given that we have a library, this stage can be omitted.
 For the sake of this demo, I decided to use Github Actions to help me run the builds.
 Makefile was updated to include CI targets.
+Apart from that test coverage support added via codecov.io

 Also, I've decided to commit the whole vendor folder to make CI jobs deterministic.
 Normally this decision should be based on a company-wide convention document, where it is decided whether we need stable and repeatable builds in the CI